Greeting card: History

 the New Year, and to the early Egyptians, who conveyed their greetings on papyrus scrolls.
 By the early 15th century, handmade paper greeting cards were being exchanged in Europe.
 The Germans are known to have printed New Year's greetings from woodcuts as early as 1400, and handmade paper Valentines were being exchanged in various parts of Europe in the early to mid-15th century, with the oldest Valentine in existence being in the British Museum.
-The card was written to Bonne of Armagnac by her husband, Charles Duke of Orleans, who was imprisoned in the Tower of London at the time.
+The card was written to Bonne of Armagnac by her husband, Charles, Duke of Orléans, who was imprisoned in the Tower of London at the time.
 Not surprisingly, its message is rather downbeat.
 Its opening reads: ‘I am already sick of love / my very gentle Valentine.’

 By the 1850s, the greeting card had been transformed from a relatively expensive, handmade and hand-delivered gift to a popular and affordable means of personal communication, due largely to advances in printing, mechanization, and a reduction in postal rates with the introduction of the postage stamp.
 This was followed by new trends like Christmas cards, the first of which appeared in published form in London in 1843 when Sir Henry Cole hired artist John Calcott Horsley to design a holiday card that he could send to his friends and acquaintances.
 In the 1860s, inventor Hugh Pierce Jr., inspired by the Christmas card, invented the Birthday card.
 Companies like Marcus Ward & Co, Charles Goodall & Son, and Charles Bennett began the mass production of greeting cards.
 They employed well-known artists such as Kate Greenaway and Walter Crane as illustrators and card designers.
 The extensive Laura Seddon Greeting Card Collection from the Manchester Metropolitan University gathers 32,000 Victorian and Edwardian greeting cards and 450 Valentine's Day cards dating from the early nineteenth century, printed by the major publishers of the day.